GeniusDai/kingpin/examples/quick_start/README.md

 ### Step 3.
 Init the data and run the server

-Here we use 8 threads to handle the connnections, and listen in 8888 port.
+Use 8 threads to handle the connnections, and listen in 8888 port.

 ```
 int main() {